‘The First Step To Getting Anywhere Is Deciding You’re Not Willing To Stay Where You Are.’

 Just like I know thoughts such as ‘I’m not good enough’, ‘I’m not valuable’ or ‘I’m a failure’ are not true, I still can’t stop myself from having them.
 I know now I have a long way to go, not only in terms of losing weight and embracing a healthier lifestyle, but also, in the way I see and value myself.

-My name is Lize and a few days ago I began taking back control of my life, my health and my happiness.
+My name is Lize and yesterday I began taking back control of my life, my health and my happiness.
 It’s time to end this battle with my body.
 With myself.

 I am a lioness.
 Hear me roar.

-Since deciding to embark on this journey, I’ve spent the last few days in the first phase of my journey… Preparation.
+For the next week I will be in the first phase of embracing a low-carb lifestyle: Preparation.
 Basically, this entails preparing my body, mind, schedule, environment and loved ones for the changes and challenges that are sure to come.
 You can find out more about everything I did to prepare myself, my life and my kitchen for this journey in a special post sometime next week!

 Now It’s About Being Healthy.’